 Diagnosing sleep drunkenness is often a multi-step process.
 Your friends or your partner may tell you that you’ve acted strangely upon waking up, but you might not remember.
 An occasional episode isn’t concerning.
 However, if sleep drunkenness occurs at least once a week, it’s time to see a doctor.

-Your doctor will review your records, looking for any risk factors, such as preexisting medical conditions or any psychotropic meds that you currently take.
+Your doctor will review your records, looking for any risk factors, such as preexisting medical conditions or psychotropic meds you currently take.
 A sleep study may be ordered as well.
 This might show some clues, including a higher-than-normal heart rate during sleep.